curl/curl/docs/cmdline-opts/ipv6.md

 # `--ipv6`

-This option tells curl to use IPv6 addresses only when resolving host names, and not for example try IPv4.
+This option tells curl to use IPv6 addresses only when resolving hostnames, and not for example try IPv4.